Skull Island: Reign of Kong: Ride

 Guests enter an expedition truck with one of five different drivers, each one containing their own backstory and dialog for the ride.
 They are warned of the island's dangers as they enter the 80 ft tall temple, as natives from Skull Island chant King Kong's name.
-The ride slows down and passes by the bones of a giant ape, as well as a few bat-like "Terapusmordax" animatronics.
+The ride slows down and passes by the bones of a giant ape, as well as a few bat-like Terapusmordax animatronics.
 Guests then turn and meet the other expedition group, who are getting ready to set up a camp.
-However, guests are attacked by a swarm of Terapusmordax, one of which snatches up Kate, one of the few named explorers.
+However, when Joe, an expedition member lights up the cave, guests are attacked by a swarm of Terapusmordax, one of which snatches up Kate, one of the few named explorers.
 She is taken over the truck and out of view of the riders.
 Both trucks speed off, following Kate to rescue her.
 In the back of the cave, a shadow of Kong can be seen.

-The expedition trucks move on to a swamp, where they encounter giant bugs such as worm-like Carnictis, cricket-like Decarnocimex and Arachno-Claws.
+The expedition trucks move on to a swamp, where they encounter giant invertebrates such as worm-like Carnictis, cricket-like Decarnocimex, and Arachno-Claws.
 Kate manages to escape the Terapusmordax that took her and fights off the creatures that threaten her and the riders.
-After defending the truck for a few moments, she tells them to go without her, the driver refusing to leave.
-Right before she is able to jump onto the truck, a Deplector's claw reaches out and grabs her, dragging her into a cave as she struggles to escape.
-The vehicle moves on to the jungle, where they are told to return to base camp.
-They later encounter small carnivorous dinosaurs, Venatosaurus, who chase the truck as it speeds away and tries to escape but ends up crashing and waking up a group of larger dinosaurs, Vastatosaurus rex, which kill a few of the Venatosaurus, cause them to scatter.
-The V-rexes begin attacking the truck but before the truck can be badly damaged, Kong leaps from behind a temple and begins to fight the dinosaurs.
-Kong and the dinosaurs continue to fight when the truck from earlier shows up to help the riders.
+After defending the truck for a few moments, she tells them to leave without her, though the driver refuses to do so.
+Right before she is able to jump onto the truck, a Deplector reaches out, grabs her, and drags her into a cave with its claw as she struggles to escape.

+The vehicle moves on to the jungle, where the riders are ordered to return to base camp.
+They later encounter a pack of Venatosaurus, who chase the truck as it speeds away in an attempt to escape.
+The truck, however, crashes and runs into a group of three Vastatosaurus rex, who eat a few of the Venatosaurus pack, causing the rest of the pack to flee in fear from them.
+The V. rexes begin to attack the truck; but before the V. rexes can badly damage it, Kong leaps from behind a temple who comes to the rescue and begins to fight them.
+Kong and the V. rexes continue to fight as Joe in the other truck from earlier shows up to help the riders.
+During the fight, the last V. rex ends up pulling the other truck with Joe inside, and drags it into a spider pit as the rider's truck gets sent down the cliff.